-Placement is an important HR activity.
-If neglected, it may create employee adjustment problems leading to absenteeism, turnover accidents, poor performance, etc. Pigors and Myers have defined placement as 'the determination of the job to which an accepted candidate is to be assigned and his assignment to that job.
-It is a matching of what the supervisor has reason to think he can do with the job demands; it is a matching of what he imposes in terms of strain, working conditions, etc., and what he offers in the form of pay roll, companionship with others, promotional possibilities, etc'.
-Proper placement helps to improve the employee morale.
-If a candidate adjusts himself to the job and and continue to perform as per expectations, it might mean that the candidate is properly placed.
-However if the new employee has problems in adjusting to the job and continues to perform below expectations, he might be misplaced.
-Such new recruits should be assigned some other more suitable jobs, or they must be given further training to make them fit for the job.
+Placement is the determination of the job to which an accepted candidate is to be assigned and his assignment to that job.
+It is a matching of what the supervisor has reason to think he can do with the job demands.
+It is a matching of what he imposes (in strain, working conditions etc.) and what he offers (in the form of payroll, companionship with others, promotional possibilities etc.).